Avoiding temperature ‘overshoot’ reduces multiple climate change risks, say scientists

 Dr Daniel Johansson – an associate professor in the department of space, Earth and environment at Chalmers University of Technology – has penned an accompanying News & Views article on the two new studies.
 He writes that net-zero pathways are more expensive in the near term, as they involve stronger mitigation, but “will leave us better off in the long-run since we avoid costly net-negative emissions in the future”.

 His piece includes an illustration of three different pathways, as shown in the plot below.
 Lines one and two (blue and orange) are net-zero pathways, while three (grey) is an end-of-century pathway.
 The plot shows emissions (left) and estimated warming (right) from the three pathways.
-The slower pace of mitigation in the end-of-century pathway sees greater warming around the middle of the century.Emissions and estimated warming from two net-zero pathways
+The slower pace of mitigation in the end-of-century pathway sees greater warming around the middle of the century.Emissions (left) and estimated warming (right) from two net-zero pathways (one and two in blue and orange, respectively) and an end-of-century pathway (three in grey).
+Source: Johansson (2021).

 Dr Katsumasa Tanaka is a senior researcher at the Université Paris-Saclay and was not involved in either study.
 He tells Carbon Brief that there have been criticisms levelled at end-of-century pathways for their reliance on largely “unproven” negative emission techniques: